US Paycheck calculator

 Common mistakes

-- Withholding mismatch.
-A new job, bonus, or W-4 change can mean too much or too little withholding.
-Year-end reconciliation settles up.
+- W-4 mismatch.
+A new job or bonus can over- or under-withhold; year-end reconciliation settles up.

 Related calculators